janbaer/github-oauth-bridge/README.md

 webclient.

 The webapi needs a configuration file which contains all necessary configuration values that are required to process the oauth login.
-Since they also have to contin the **secret** id, the config file is not part of this Git repository.
+Since they also have to contain the **secret** id, the config file is not part of this Git repository.

 But here's a sample config file: